PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 ### There's more

-How can we bind to a any free port, what about serving dynamic content by handling more complex URL patterns?
+How can we bind to a any free port? what about serving dynamic content by handling more complex URL patterns?

 #### Bind to a random free port